OpenScienceMOOC/site/_people/jon_tennant.md

 type: lead
 ---

-I'm the founder of the Open Science MOOC and the publishing platform paleorXiv, which I work on alongside rogue research activities as a palaeontologist.
+I'm the founder of the Open Science MOOC and the publishing platform paleorXiv, and an independent researcher associated with IGDORE.